erooma/Conference-Application/README.md

     deleteSessionInWishlist

+* these are two additional queries provided as per project requirements.

-* this endpoint solution has been created to minimize multiple inequality queries using different properties (only one property may entertain an inequality query on app-engine and this query must also be the first query in a series of queries) and relies on the fact that there are a limited number of session types (including NON_SPECIFIED).
+** this endpoint solution has been created to minimize multiple inequality queries using different properties (only one property may entertain an inequality query on app-engine and this query must also be the first query in a series of queries) and relies on the fact that there are a limited number of session types (including NON_SPECIFIED).
 The code provides a solution for selecting by type (in essence, eliminating the exclusion type using python tuples.).
 An example of a time inequality query is given in the comments as per project suggestions.